 Ease of Use

-With a goose down or synthetic insulated sleeping bag around you, warmth should not be any concern.
+You might assume that a warm sleeping bag will provide all the warmth you need for a night outside.
 But what about underneath you, where your body weight crushes out the heat-trapping loft needed to keep you snuggly warm?
-Although easily overlooked, the thermal properties of your sleeping pad play a large part in how warm, or cold, you will be sleeping out in the wilderness.
+Although often overlooked, the thermal properties of your sleeping pad play a very large part in how warm or cold you will be when you sleep outside.
 Not convinced?
-Try sleeping outside with eight inches of un-insulated 40 degree air under your body and see how it feels.
-For this review, we did, and it was cold!
+Try sleeping outside with eight inches of un-insulated 40-degree air under your body and see how it feels.
+For this review, we did, and it was cold.

-The truth is, we didn't realize just how important the insulating properties of our sleeping pad was until two particular early fall nights camping in near freezing temperatures at high altitudes.
-The first night we slept on an un-insulated inflatable air bed, and despite being cocooned in 800-fill goose down, we were awake and cold all night long.
-The next night we shifted beds and chose a mattress with an R-value of 6, and boy did it make a difference!
-We slept like a dream that night, and understood by morning the difference that insulation can make.
-With this experience in mind, we assigned warmth as 20 percent of a product's final score.
+The truth is, we didn't realize how essential the insulating properties of our sleeping pad were until we camped out for a weekend in the mountains in near-freezing temperatures.
+The first night we slept on un-insulated inflatable air beds, and despite being cocooned in 800-fill goose-down sleeping bags, we were awake and cold all night long.
+The next night we changed mattresses, choosing those with an R-value of 6, and it made all the difference.
+We slept well and felt incredibly cozy.
+That is the difference that insulation can make, and that is why we assigned warmth as 20 percent of a product's final score.